hedyhli/outline.nvim/README.md

   -- Set to false to remain focus on your previous buffer when opening -- symbols-outline. focus_on_open = true,
+  -- Pseudo-transparency of the preview window winblend = 0

-  keymaps = { -- These keymaps can be a string or a table for multiple keys
+  -- These keymaps can be a string or a table for multiple keys keymaps = {
+    show_help = '?',
     close = {"<Esc>", "q"},
     -- Jump to symbol under cursor
     goto_location = "<Cr>",